-Here, Mike Wilkins and Erik Szyndlar, both managing directors from our Technology, Media & Telecom Group, join Luke Semple, a managing director in our Energy, Power & Infrastructure Group, to explore the buyer appeal of the compliance subsector, the specific drivers behind this acquisition and the most important considerations for other buyers active in the space.
+Here, Erik Szyndlar, managing director, and Brian Titterington, director, both from our Technology, Media & Telecom Group, join Luke Semple, a managing director in our Energy, Power & Infrastructure Group, to explore the buyer appeal of the compliance subsector, the specific drivers behind this acquisition and the most important considerations for other buyers active in the space.

 What is appealing to buyers about the industrial workforce compliance subsector?

 Titterington: In end markets such as manufacturing, industrial, energy and construction, safety is a huge and growing concern.
 The costs and potential negative impacts of getting something wrong when you’re working on a pipeline can be significant.
 Workforce compliance software is an essential building block for managing risk and improving safety in these industrial environments.

 Szyndlar: There’s also the contractor dynamic: As employers increasingly use contingent workforces, it becomes even more difficult to keep track of training, certifications, authorizations, hours worked and other important variables.
 Add in constantly changing national and local regulations and there’s significant complexity to manage.

 In many cases, companies manually track all of that data in spreadsheets.
 Increasingly, these businesses are seeing the benefits of more sophisticated, software-supported approaches, both in terms of risk mitigation and efficiency.